$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-An immediate consequence is that we have exact algorithms for symmetric $k$-center under 2-perturbation resilience, and asymmetric $k$-center under $O(\log^*(k))$-perturbation resilience.
-Now we show it is possible to substantially improve the latter result.
+An immediate consequence of Theorem \ref{thm:approximation} is that we have an exact algorithm for symmetric $k$-center under 2-perturbation resilience by running a simple 2-approximation algorithm (e.g., \citep{gonzalez1985clustering,hochbaum1985best,dyer1985simple}).
+However, Theorem \ref{thm:approximation} only gives an algorithm for asymmetric $k$-center under $O(\log^*(k))$-perturbation resilience.
+Next, we show it is possible to substantially improve the latter result.